Spirit of the Himalaya

 Venture into the spectacular Himalayan Mountains on this tour which celebrates the best that this stunning mountain range, and the country of India have to offer.
 Discover ancient mountains, Tibetan mysticism and colourful cities.

 Begin your Indian Himalayan adventure today as you meet your Tour Manager and the rest of your group at London Heathrow.
 From here, board your flight to Amritsar, changing planes at Delhi on your way.
-On arrival into this unique city, we check into our hotel.
+We arrive in this unique city late, and check into our hotel.

 Amritsar is found in the north of India, in the region of Punjab and close to the border of Pakistan.
 It's close location to Pakistan has lent Amritsar a unique culture which takes aspects from both countries.
 Dating back to 1577 under the rule of Sikh leader Guru Ram Das, Amritsar has a strong heritage, made obvious by spectacular buildings designed in classic Indian style.
 Pale white walls combine with glorious golden domes and towers give an almost mythological feel to Amritsar, and walking through these streets are an excellent introduction to the mysteries, magic and mysticism of a country drenched in history and reverence.